01-edu/Branch-AI/one_md_per_day_format/piscine/Week3/w3day02.md

     'bias_constraint': None}
     ```

-# Exercice 3 Architecture
+# Exercise 3 Architecture

-The goal of this exercice is to combine the layers and to create a neural network.
+The goal of this exercise is to combine the layers and to create a neural network.

 1. Create a neural network for regression with the following architecture and return `print(model.summary())`: